Pandemic Treaty Talks Inch Towards Deal - UrduPoint

 Pandemic Treaty Talks Inch Towards Deal

-It has been more than five years since the Covid-19 pandemic began, killing millions of people and devastating economies.
+But the talks at the World Health Organization headquarters in Geneva were advancing slower than expected.

-Experts say an accord has become even more crucial with new health threats, ranging from H5N1 bird flu to measles, mpox and Ebola.
+Five years after the Covid-19 pandemic hit, killing millions of people and devastating economies, experts stress the urgent need for an accord as new health threats lurk, ranging from H5N1 bird flu to measles, mpox and Ebola.

-The negotiations had been scheduled to conclude last June, but were extended for a year in a bid to overcome disagreements.
+There are also fears that deep cuts to US foreign aid spending could weaken global health, and that its threatened tariffs on pharmaceuticals could jeopardise the hard-won consensus already reached on swaths of the text.

-Delegates began meeting to finalise the text at around 10:15 am (0815 GMT) on Tuesday behind closed doors at the World Health Organization's headquarters in Geneva.
+One of the main remaining sticking points was Article 11, which deals with technology transfer for production of health products for pandemics -- particularly to benefit developing countries, several sources told AFP.

 Washington has not taken part in the negotiations, since President Donald Trump decided on his first day in office in January to begin withdrawing from the United Nations' health agency.